This high incline treadmill is a treadmill DIY you can make in a couple of minutes but permanently impact your workout in an awesome way!

 Check PriceCheck PriceCheck PriceCheck PriceCheck Price

-We decided to incline our treadmill using 3 2×4’s stacked on top of each other.
+We decided to incline our treadmill using 3 2x4s stacked on top of each other.
 If you’d like yours higher, you could probably do more, but you still want the back of your treadmill to touch the ground for stability, so I wouldn’t push it!

 I love staining wood, so this next step was mostly just for fun!
-I also like that it blended in with my treadmill mat so it doesn’t look like I jerry rigged my treadmill together!
+I also like that it blended in with my treadmill mat so it doesn’t look like I jerry-rigged my treadmill together!
 Verathane is hands down the best stain.
 I used Verathane in Ebony.

 Now you’re ready to get walking.
 Prepare to sweat!

 YES!
-Walking on an incline is a wonderful way to be in a fat burning zone at a low intensity steady state (LISS).
+Walking on an incline is a wonderful way to be in a fat-burning zone at a low-intensity steady state (LISS).
 If you are looking for fat loss, my personal trainer has me do 3 LISS exercises per week and then 3 days of muscle building.

-This will depend on each person’s abilities but personal trainers suggest you should be able to keep up the incline for the full extent of your LISS.
-For me that is 45 minutes.
+The ideal incline for a treadmill will depend on each person’s abilities but personal trainers suggest you should be able to keep up the incline for the full extent of your LISS.
+For me, that is 45 minutes.
 Three 2x4s stacked was perfect for my body and abilities!

-For LISS or fat burning, walking on an incline will keep your heart rate in the correct fat burning zone.
-If you’re looking for more cardio centered exercise, running may be a better option.
+For LISS or fat burning, walking on an incline will keep your heart rate in the correct fat-burning zone.
+If you’re looking for more cardio-centered exercise, running may be a better option.
 I don’t run often on my treadmill but when I do it’s for sprints when I do HIIT.

 You do not want to miss out on all of these other incredible 2×4 projects!